JulianFrattini/bda4sci/README.md

 │   ├── slides : slides for an interactive one-part series of the seminar │   │   ├── bda4sci.pdf : PDF version for sharing
 │   │   └── bda4sci.pptx : PowerPoint version for presenting
-│   └── src/ : source code to follow along the examples │       ├── html/ : a pre-compiled version of all `Rmd` files (using `knitr`) for easier viewing │       ├── `backdoor.Rmd` : explanation and demonstration of applying the backdoor criterion │       ├── `colliders.Rmd` : demonstration of the effect of a collider │       ├── `dags.Rmd` : demonstration of specifying causal directed acyclic graphs │       ├── `forks.Rmd` : demonstration of the effect of a fork
+│   └── src : source code to follow along the examples │       ├── html : a pre-compiled version of all Rmd files (using `knitr`) for easier viewing │       ├── backdoor.Rmd : explanation and demonstration of applying the backdoor criterion │       ├── colliders.Rmd : demonstration of the effect of a collider │       ├── dags.Rmd : demonstration of specifying causal directed acyclic graphs │       ├── forks.Rmd : demonstration of the effect of a fork
-│       └── `mediators.Rmd` : demonstration of the effect of a mediator
+│       └── mediators.Rmd : demonstration of the effect of a mediator
 ├── version2 : material from version 2.0 of the seminar
+│   ├── publicity : folder for advertizing the seminar
-│   ├── slides : slides for an intense tutorial-style seminar │       └── intro-sci.pptx : PowerPoint version for presenting
+│   ├── slides : slides for an intense tutorial-style seminar │   │   └── intro-sci.pptx : PowerPoint version for presenting
+│   └── src : source code to follow along the examples │       ├── associations : explanation of the fundamental relationships between three variables │       │   ├── colliding.Rmd : demonstration of a common effect
+│       │   ├── confounding.Rmd : demonstration of a common cause
+│       │   └── colliding.Rmd : demonstration of a pipe
+│       ├── basics : description of some fundamental concepts
+│       │   ├── model-comparison.Rmd : demonstration of model comparison to identify appropriate causal models
+│       │   ├── regression.Rmd : demonstration of the basic statistical analysis tool
+│       │   └── simulations.Rmd : demonstration of ground truth simulations
+│       └── util : utility files
 └── sci.intro.Rproj : project file to open the project in RStudio
 ```